Sales Prospecting 0 Comment

 - Show you know them in the text of the email by finding another commonality of some kind.

-- Make sure your subject line and first sentence is always compelling.
+- Make sure your subject line and the first sentence are always compelling.